aorbgue/ECE592-MinimunDistance/readme.md

-# Minimum Distance Algorithms
+# Shortest Path Algorithms
-Calculates a compares the minimal distance over 2 cities in North Carolina using Dijkstra and A* algorithms.
-Project in Topic in Data Science Class
+Calculates a compares the shortest path over 2 cities in North Carolina using Dijkstra and A* algorithms.
+Project in Topic in Data Science class